 There are two ways to load anatomical data from the command line.
-The first is the default thmedit mode for loading COR- volumes.
+The first is the default tkmedit mode for loading COR- volumes.

-tkmedit SUBJECT IMAGE_TYPE
+tkmedit SUBJECT IMAGE\TYPE

-Where SUBJECT is a subject directory relative to the value of the SUBJECTS_DIR environment variable, and IMAGE_TYPE is a subdirectory of \${SUBJECTS_DIR}/<subject name>/mri. i.e.
+Where SUBJECT is a subject directory relative to the value of the SUBJECTS\DIR environment variable, and IMAGE\TYPE is a subdirectory of $SUBJECTS_DIR/<$ subject name>/mri. i.e.